-The fair value of the awards are based on the fair value of the operating subsidiary on each date of grant, which was estimated using a discounted cash flow analysis which requires the application of discount factors and terminal multiples to projected cash flows.
-Discount factors and terminal multiples were based on market based inputs and transactions, as available at the measurement dates.
+In the nine months ended September 30, 2017, the Company granted equity-based compensation in a subsidiary consisting of 520,000 common units that had a grant date fair value of \$894 using a discounted cash flow model, which is determined based on the fair value of the operating segment on the grant date, estimated using a discounted cash flow analysis that requires the application of discount factors and terminal multiples to projected cash flows.
+Discount factors and terminal multiples were based on market-based inputs and transactions, as available at the measurement date.
+The awards vest over a range of six to 48 months, provided the employee remains employed by the Company.